 display: which part of the name to use in listings; this can be one of

-group_by_addressbook: weather or not to group contacts by address book in listings
+group_by_addressbook: whether or not to group contacts by address book in listings

-localize_dates: weather to localize dates or to use ISO date formats
+localize_dates: whether to localize dates or to use ISO date formats

 preferred_email_address_type: labels of email addresses to prefer

 reverse: whether to reverse the order of contact listings or not